 - VF or pulseless VT is treated by unsynchronised defibrillation; whereas other VTs can be treated with synchronised cardioversion.

-- Most patients respond to low levels of energy (eg starting at 50 Joules biphasic or 100 Joules monophasic).
+- Most patients respond to low levels of energy (eg, starting at 50 J biphasic or 100 J monophasic).

 - Synchronised defibrillation in unstable VT may cause R-on-T deterioration to VF.